emaiannone/emaiannone.github.io/index.md

 :wave: Hello, I'm Emanuele Iannone, a **Computer Science** Ph.D. student at [University of Salerno](https://www.unisa.it/) (Italy), and I'm part of the extraordinary family of [SeSa Lab](https://sesalabunisa.github.io).
 I was born in Salerno, Italy, on 1st September 1996.

-:pencil: I'm currently at the second year of my Ph.D. program.
+:pencil: I'm currently at the third year of my Ph.D. program.
 My research resolves around the analysis of **Software Vulnerabilities** in the field of **Software Maintenance and Evolution**, advised by [Prof. Fabio Palomba](https://fpalomba.github.io/) and [Prof. Andrea De Lucia](https://docenti.unisa.it/003241/home).
-My main research topic concerns the analysis of current V&V practices to deal with software vulnerabilities and, more in general, security issues.
+My main research topic concerns empirical studies on software vulnerabilities, predicting software vulnerabilities with machine learning, and assessing the risk associated to vulnerabilities.
+Hence, my research activity falls within Empirical Software Engineering, a sub-domain of Software Engineering focusing on conducting experiments on software systems and developers.
+My main research topics are:

+&nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Mining Software Repositories & Software Analytics
+&nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Machine Learning for Software Engineering &nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Software Maintenance & Evolution
+&nbsp;&nbsp;&nbsp;&nbsp;:bangbang: Search-based Software Engineering

+I have also worked on other topics:

+&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Green Software Engineering
+&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Program Comprehension
+&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Organizational Aspects of Software Engineering

-:mortar_board: I received (110/110 cum laude) the M.Sc.
-Degree in Computer Science at University of Salerno in September 2020, defending a thesis on ***Automatic Exploit Generation of Known Java API vulnerabilities*** advised by Prof. F. Palomba and Prof. A. De Lucia.
+:mortar_board: In September 2020, I received (110/110 cum laude) the M.Sc.
+Degree in Computer Science at University of Salerno, defending a thesis on ***Automatic Exploit Generation of Known Java API vulnerabilities*** advised by Prof. F. Palomba and Prof. A. De Lucia.
-:mortar_board: In July 2018, I received (110/110 magna cum laude) the B.Sc.
+:mortar_board: In July 2018, I received (110/110 cum laude) the B.Sc.
 Degree in Computer Science at University of Salerno, defending a thesis on ***Automatic Refactoring of Android-specific Energy Smells*** advised by Prof. A. De Lucia.

-My research activity is around Empirical Software Engineering, a sub-domain of Software Engineering focusing on conducting experiments on software systems and developers.
-My main research interests are:

-&nbsp;&nbsp;&nbsp;&nbsp;:bangbang: **Security Verification & Validation**
-&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Search-based Software Engineering
-&nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Green Software Engineering &nbsp;&nbsp;&nbsp;&nbsp;:exclamation: Mining Software Repositories

-:nerd_face: I have always been fond of video gamers, especially role-playing games (RPG), but since my professional life got new perspectives, I (sadly) had to change my habits, so I got into anime and TV series.
-My favourite video game series are *Final Fantasy* and *Pokémon*, while I'm a great fan on *Attack on Titan* TV show.
+:nerd_face: I have always been fond of video games, especially role-playing games (RPG), but since my professional life got new perspectives, I had to change my habits, so I got into anime and TV series.
+My favourite video game series are *Final Fantasy* and *Pokémon*, and I'm a great fan of *Attack on Titan* and *Jojo's Bizzare Adventures* TV show.

 <hr>